macedojleo/BDH/README.md

 	CRITICAL  |  02/19/19-15:23:09 | FS: /dev/loop5 | Used: 80 kb | Free: 20 kb | 80%
 	URGENT  |  02/19/19-15:23:09 | FS: /dev/loop8 | Used: 100 kb | Free: 0 kb | 100%
 	STOP  |  02/19/19-15:23:10 | Process stoped by LEONARDO MACEDO

-If the user configures WebHook for Slack to receive HTTP requests (previous explained in [prerequisites topic](#prerequisites)), a Slack channel choosed by user will be able to show alert CRITICAL and URGENT thresholds messages sent by bdh -d process.
+If Slack was set up to use WebHook APP and bdh was configured properly to send HTTP REQUESTS (see [prerequisites topic](#prerequisites) for further information), slack will start to receive CRITICAL and URGENT messages sent by bdh -d process.

 ## [How to configure bdh](#configure)

+### [Customize Thresholds]
-To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you prefer Remember: All these values were setted up using percent format. (e.g. the number "70" means "70%" of FS usage).
+To customize FS usage thresholds, open bdh script using a text editor your choice and replace the lines below by the values you prefer Remember: All these values were set up using percent format. (e.g. the number "70" means "70%" of FS usage).

-	#set alarm thresholds here:
+	#set FS usage thresholds here:

-	Def_major="70"; #Set value that you want for the FS usage MAJOR threshold.
+	Def_major="70"; #Set value for MAJOR FS usage.
-	Def_critical="85"; #Set value that you want for the FS usage CRITICAL threshold.
+	Def_critical="85"; #Set value for CRITICAL FS usage.
-	Def_urgent="95"; #Set value that you want for the FS usage URGENT threshold.
+	Def_urgent="95"; #Set value for URGENT FS usage.

-*PS: This configuration is valid for both, manually and automatic modes.
+*PS: This setting will affect both: Manual and Automatic alerts.

+### [Configure Webhook App for Slack]
-To configure WebHook URL to allow Slack receives messages sent by bdh process, change variable value below setting URL Webhook:
+To configure WebHook to allow Slack receives HTTP REQUESTS sent by bdh process, change the variable value below setting URL Webhook you get when you ran the APP installation in [prerequisites topic](#prerequisites).

 	SlackWebHook="INSERT YOUR WEBHOOK URL HERE"

+### [Change log Dir]
-To change the directory where bdh will write the log file, change the variable value below:
+To change the directory where bdh will write the process log file, Open the bdh script using a text editor you prefer, locate, and change the value of variable logdir as showing below:

 	#Change here logdir (log will be generated only in daemon mode).
 	logdir="/tmp"

-* This variable must be set up into the log function.

 ## [Author](#author)